KARE 11 Investigates: DOC hammers Beltrami County for risk of 'life-threatening' harm at jail

-The state Department of Corrections, which has oversight of county jails, put Beltrami County’s operating license under a conditional status on Friday and ordered the jail to reduce its inmate capacity from 132 to 80, a near 40% decrease.
+The state's Department of Corrections, which has oversight of county jails, put Beltrami County’s operating license under a conditional status on Friday and ordered the jail to reduce its inmate capacity from 132 to 80, a near-40% decrease.

 “We’ve felt there was no option but to take immediate and swift action,” said DOC Commissioner Paul Schnell.